 Yes.
 If you have signed up but not filed any divorce papers, then nothing must be done.
 If you have initiated the action by filing the Complaint for Absolute Divorce, your case can be dismissed by petitioning the court to do so.
 Normally, this can only be done by the filing spouse and must be done in writing.

 Often the clerk of the court can help a person remove a case from the court docket.

 What documents do I receive with my Maryland 3StepDivorce™ account?

 - Maryland Filing Instructions

-Copyright Notice: The above questions and answers regarding Maryland divorce is original material which is owned an copyrighted by Divorce Source, Inc. This material has been adapted from applicable state laws and unauthorized reproduction is prohibited.
+Copyright Notice: The above questions and answers regarding Maryland divorce is original material which is owned an copyrighted by 3 Step Solutions, LLC.
+This material has been adapted from applicable state laws and unauthorized reproduction is prohibited.
 Violation of this notice will result in immediate legal action.